 What to Bring

-For your safety and to make the most of your trip, there are some essential gear requirements we ask you to bring.
+For your safety and to make the most of your trip, there are some essential gear requirements.
+Most safety gear is provided for you, but we do ask that you bring a few things.

 Mandatory Gear